Columbus Public Health COVID-19 specific Call Center is 614-645-1519.

 Information about distribution of Chromebooks, Mobile Health Units, Live Homework Help and more is available at: StaySafeCCS.org

-Hilltop YMCA at 2879 Valleyview Drive is holding weekly drive through produce distributions each Wednesday in April beginning at 4pm.
+Hilltop YMCA at 2879 Valleyview Drive is holding regular drive through produce distributions each Wednesday in April beginning at 4pm.
 Please bring a state issued ID.
+Please call (614) 276-8224.

 Columbus Public Health’s Social Work Hotline is still open.
 Please call 614-645-6807 if you are in need of resources.